tek-life/AutoProxy-SS/README.md

 AutoProxy-SS
 ============

 It is to find the fastest proxy server with ShadowSocks.
+Currently it could work on Linux with Python 2.7.

+It is based on shadowsocks.
+So the shadowsocks must be installed.

-This tool will scan free shadowsocks ID from www.shadowsocks.net/get.
+It will scan free shadowsocks ID from www.shadowsocks.net/get.
 You can also add the ID to id.ini.

 Usage